afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w5-notes.md

 <img src="./resources/w5/img/l1-sensor-fusion0.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - Starting with `sensor fusion`.
-If we have a car like the autonomous that's equipped with a number of different sensors, what we would like to do is figure out how to combine all of this different information to get the best possible estimate of the vehicle state.
+If we have a car like the autonomoose that's equipped with a number of different sensors, what we would like to do is figure out how to combine all of this different information to get the best possible estimate of the vehicle state.

 - It might seem like a daunting task to fuse all of this data, but in fact, we already have the tools to do this.